dhershman1/vue-box/README.md

 Please report any issues as soon as you can, I am one man and cannot test every need, or situation thank you!

+### Changelog
+> v1.0.1
+> - Stabilized how the ending bracket could break the process, depending on if you used a semi colon or not
+> - Added in tests now so you can see the module in action and see how it runs in your test files
+> - Added `setThis` method to allow the user to set the this scope later if they want to call their data method
+> - Some more stabilization fixes

 ### Arguments
 Vue Box takes two arguments: